treyhunner/dramatic/readme.md

     main()
 ```

-To change the printing speed from the default of 75 characters per second to another value (30 characters per minute in this case) use the `at_speed` method:
+To change the printing speed from the default of 75 characters per second to another value (30 characters per second in this case) use the `at_speed` method:

 ```python